owlsecco/sepochi/content/_index.md

     title: Testimonials
     testimonials:
       - text: >-
-          I didn't know the Snipcart guys were into herbs as well!
+          I didn't know this aw guys were into herbs as well!
 How beautiful is that Planty theme.
 I'm going to launch a killer JAMstack e-commerce store using this for sure.
         author:
           name: John Dope